What Is The Purpose Of A Plea Bargain?

 You will fill out a waiver form giving up your constitutional rights in favor of the plea deal, which will be taken on the record.
 Unless some of your rights are violated during the case, you will not usually have grounds for appeal.

 An issue arises when a non-citizen gets into a DUI case.
-Their immigration attorney will tell them to reverse the plea somehow back into court.
+Their immigration attorney will advise them to withdraw the plea and refile it in court.

-They come up with reasons they needed help understanding what was said to them or certain things were left out of what they were told.
-People may file to withdraw their appeal in these cases, but those cases are difficult to win.
+They come up with reasons they needed help understanding what was said to them, or certain things were left out of what they were told.
+In such cases, people may file to withdraw their appeal, but these cases are often difficult to win.

 Increase In Plea Deals Now Under The New DA In Los Angeles County

-Regardless of how harsh or lenient the DA is, there are going to have to be plea deals to resolve some of the cases presented.
-In the vast majority of the cases:
+Regardless of how harsh or lenient the DA is, there will have to be plea deals to resolve some of the cases presented.
+In the vast majority of cases:

 There's a whole host of issues that the courts and prosecutors are about to deal with, and I think the combination of the DA's more lenient policies and the pandemic will resolve many of them.
-I have several severe cases that I believe will be resolved because of just where we stand in today's climate, political state, health, and court system.
+I have several severe cases that I believe will be resolved due to our current state of the climate, political landscape, health, and court system.

 Can You Get A Lesser Charge Before Charges Are Even Filed?

-It is possible, but it's challenging to get the prosecutors to talk to you before the case is filed at the state level.
+It's possible, but challenging to get prosecutors to talk to you before the case is filed at the state level.
 It would have to be a severe case where the prosecutors are involved in the filing decision and the investigation.

 It's much more probable at a federal level that they would allow you to work out a resolution before the case is even indicted in the federal court.
 However, the filing deputies are responsible for filing many cases at the state level.
 If they had to deal with defense attorneys, they would need to do their job more effectively.